uc-cdis/mariner/README.md

 The workflow specifies the computations to run, the inputs mapping file specifies the data to run those computations on.

-So if you want to write and run your own workflows with Mariner, the process would go like this:
+So if you want to write and run your own workflow with Mariner, the process would go like this:

 1. Write your CWL workflow.